HTTP-RPC/Kilo/README.md

         }
     }

-Executing a GET request for the following URL would invoke the service's `add()` method, producing the number 5 in response:
+A GET request for this URL would invoke the service's `add()` method, producing the number 5 in response:

     /math/add?a=2&b=3